frto027/HeartBeatLanClientBSQuest/README.md

 view your heartbeat inside the quest game

-1. install this mod via [mbf](https://mbf.bsquest.xyz/), and patch the game with the `bluetooth` permission.
+1. patch the game with the `bluetooth` permission via [mbf](https://mbf.bsquest.xyz/), which is the officially recommand way to mod the beatsaber now.
+1. install this mod via mbf.
-2. pair your heart rate BLE device with your quest.
+2. In your quest bluetooth setthings, pair your heart rate BLE device with your quest.
 3. Open the game, scan and select your device at the device list menu.

 More accurately, it requires the game has the following permission